 Posted: December 23, 2020

-SUNY Sullivan is seeking to fill the one semester full-time, temporary position of Computer Science and Information Technology Faculty in the division of Liberal Arts, Sciences, and Health Sciences.
+SUNY Sullivan is seeking to fill the full-time, temporary position of Computer Science and Information Technology Faculty in the division of Liberal Arts, Sciences, and Health Sciences, for a Fall 2021 appointment.
 Faculty members are expected to participate in curriculum development and review and serve on college-wide committees.
 Preference will be given to candidates who demonstrate a commitment to the community college philosophy and are willing to work in a collegial setting.
 Experience teaching and the ability to interact with a diverse student and staff population is required for all faculty positions.

 SUNY Sullivan faculty have the primary responsibility of teaching and assessing student learning.
 Faculty duties include teaching, advising, working toward continuous improvement to pedagogy and discipline specific content, service to the College through shared governance, and sharing one’s expertise in Sullivan County.
 This position reports to the Dean of Liberal Arts, Sciences, and Health Sciences.
 The incumbent is a member of the Professional Staff Association.